 “My strong, strong suspicion,” says Linden, “is that what makes some people more likely to rise to the top is the same thing that makes them more likely to be addicts.”

-Constance Scharff, PhD, who works as an addiction researcher with Cliffside Malibu treatment center and co-authored the book Ending Addiction for Good4 reports that high achievers who struggle with addiction are also likely to have experienced a major stressor or trauma in their early lives that shapes their behavior:
+Constance Scharff, PhD, who works as an addiction researcher with Cliffside Malibu treatment center and co-authored the book Ending Addiction for Good5 reports that high achievers who struggle with addiction are also likely to have experienced a major stressor or trauma in their early lives that shape their behavior.

 There’s one final reason why many high achievers may be prone to addiction: the stress they experience in their daily lives.

 Imagine, for a minute, what it’s like to run a global enterprise, or play in a Super Bowl Game.
 Not only are millions of people expecting you to succeed—your entire life is also often in the public eye.
 Even for people who aren’t navigating childhood trauma, the pressure to perform at a board meeting or on a movie set, along with the social pressures of being in the limelight, can be overwhelming.
 Facing anxiety and burnout, many high achievers self-medicate to cope.

 Studies show that turning to potentially unhealthy coping mechanisms is surprisingly common among successful people.
 In the recent Executive Wellbeing Index from Bupa Global, 60% of executives who reported struggling with mental health issues during the pandemic said they turned to potentially unhealthy coping mechanisms, like alcohol or substances, to self-medicate9 those issues.
 Nearly 40% of those respondents said they used over-the-counter drugs and/or alcohol to treat their anxiety, depression, fatigue, or mood swings.